alealegg/CS4641/index.md

 ### Data Cleaning:

-To convert our images to usable data, we took the following steps:
+To convert our images to usable data, we did the following:
-* Removed any files that are not sqare, RGB, JPEG images (1598 image files remained in the data set)
+* Removed any files that are not square, RGB, JPEG images (1598 image files remained in the data set)
-* Converted the remaining images grayscale and resized them to be the same number of pixels using the skimage module
+* Converted the remaining images from RGB to grayscale and resized them to all be the same number of pixels using the skimage module
 * Created a dataframe where each column represented a pixel, each row represented an image, and each value represented that image's pixel's intensity

-Once we cleaned our data, we were ready to run unsupervised machine learning techniques.
+Once we cleaned and organized our data, we ran unsupervised machine learning techniques.
+We applied clustering algorithms with the goal of clustering the data into two groups (ideally one that represented healthy scans and one that represented brain tumor scans).

 ### Clustering with K-Means
-We applied the K-Means algorithm using the sklearn.cluster module with the goal of clustering the data.
-We applied this algorithm with two clusters because ideally the model would group the images into two categories: healthy scans and brain tumor scans.
+We applied the K-Means algorithm using the sklearn.cluster module where n = 2 clusters because ideally the model would group the images into two categories: healthy scans and brain tumor scans.
 We also applied Principle Component Analysis (PCA) to reduce the dimensionality of the data.
-Since the data had many features (one feature for each pixel), PCA allows us to reduce the numbber of features while still maintaining the information the features provide.
+Since the data has a very large set of features (one feature for each pixel), PCA allows us to reduce the number of features while still maintaining most of the information that the features provide.
 PCA also allowed us to visualize the images in their clusters.

 ![kmeans](https://user-images.githubusercontent.com/31289084/125023981-ec825480-e04d-11eb-8111-561aed4631a2.png)